richbodo/h2gc/README.md

 * Get Help - Send an email with diagnostic information to your preferred expert person
 * Share - Create a page online with information about your awesome setup, and compose a message about it to share on social nets.
 * Change Stuff - Configure H2GC, learn to write tests yourself to know when things change online or on your computer.

+What H2GC is NOT:

+* Clippy (that annoying paperclip in some old versions of ms windows) H2GC exposes only what information you want exposed, in a secure manner, to you and to your IT person(s).
+* A helpdesk system, central monitoring system, software update system, or virus checker.
+  H2GC is more powerful when used with those systems, but does not rely on or replace them.

 As mentioned, the client app also comes with a background process to perform a bunch of system checks, which update the client GUI.
 That background process is called the "client daemon".